TheJacksonLaboratory/cloud-computing-for-genomics/docs/CloudStorage.md

 | Coldline       | less than once a quarter | 90 days                   |
 | Archive        | less than once a year    | 365 days                  |

 The storage class not only sets the differentiator on object access frequency, but it also changes the minimum storage duration.
 Minimum storage capacity is also used to decide the charges for the storage.
+In addition, the data location can be specified, which also impacts the availability, by choosing between region, dual-region and multi-region.
+GCS comes with built-in capabilities to manage and automate bucket lifecycle rules.

 **Pricing**
 Google Cloud Storage is available for a low monthly fee based on the amount of data you store.
 Storage and bandwidth usage are calculated in gigabytes (GB), where: 1 GB = 230 bytes.
 For more information on pricing and special offers, visit http://code.google.com/apis/storage/docs/pricingandterms.html.